 Even though this is a temporary register, you will have the same responsibilities as any other registered person, which include:

 - following the Code of Professional Practice for Social Care Workers and the practice guidance for social workers.
-Failure to comply with any standard in the Code may result in your registration being revoked
+Failure to comply with any standard in the Code may result in your registration being withdrawn

 - informing us of any changes in the details you’ve provided making sure any information you provide is true and accurate.